-- 1. Avoid the removal of stands of trees and significant trees in order to maintain the quality of Redmond's urban environment; - 2.
-Protect stands of trees and significant trees to the maximum extent possible in the design of new buildings, roadways, and utilities; - 3.
-Mitigate the environmental and aesthetic consequences of tree removal in land development through on-site and off-site tree replacement to achieve a goal of no net loss of trees throughout the City of Redmond; - 4.
-Provide measures to protect trees that may be impacted during construction; - 5.
-Support the Tree Canopy Strategic Plan by monitoring canopy changes against a citywide target of 40% coverage over 30 years. - 5.6.
-Support the Environmental Sustainability Action Plan; and - 6.7.
-Maintain and protect the public health, safety, and general welfare; and. - B. The intent of this chapter is to achieve a treed vision for the City through a combination of tree retention and tree replacement compatible with supporting density, housing and jobs in the adopted Community Strategic Plan and Comprehensive Plan.
+Avoid the removal of stands of trees and significant trees in order to maintain the quality of Redmond's urban environment; Protect stands of trees and significant trees to the maximum extent possible in the design of new buildings, roadways, and utilities;

+3. Mitigate the environmental and aesthetic consequences of tree removal in land development through on-site and offsite tree replacement to achieve a goal of no net loss of trees throughout the City of Redmond;

+4. Provide measures to protect trees that may be impacted during construction;

+5. Support the Tree Canopy Strategic Plan by monitoring canopy changes against a citywide target of 40% coverage over 30 years.

+56. Support the Environmental Sustainability Action Plan; and

+7. Maintain and protect the public health, safety, and general welfare; and.

+6. Preserve the aesthetic, ecological, and economic benefits of forests and tree-covered areas in Redmond, which include:

+B. The intent of this chapter is to achieve a treed vision for the City through a combination of tree retention and tree replacement compatible with supporting density, housing and jobs in the adopted Community Strategic Plan and Comprehensive Plan.